 The feast is one for the Gods, as you are given choices ranging from the traditional Kalua Pork to the Huli Huli Chicken, and wonderful drinks in the open bar.
 The finale of the luau is a breathtaking performance of the Samoan Fireknife by three men.
 Hold onto your seats for this luau will definitely take your breath away!

-At the Sheraton Maui Resort & Spa, the luau experience at Maui Nui Luau is one of its kind.
+At the Sheraton Maui Resort & Spa, the luau experience at Maui Nui Luau is one of a kind.
 With a choice between Standard and Preferred Seating, you are greeted by fresh flower leis as you make your way in.
 The prime location of this luau sets it apart from most of its competitors.
-Gracing the Ka’anapali Beach, the oceanside seating has mesmerizing views of the surrounding ocean and cliffs.
+Gracing Ka’anapali Beach, the oceanside seating has mesmerizing views of the surrounding ocean and cliffs.

 The activities here include the unearthing of the Kalua pig in the Imu ceremony, while the hosts explain the process of cooking the Imu.
 This is followed by a mouth-watering feast and heartwarming performances.
 Tahitian and Samoan dancers graced the oceanside, with a fire dancer closing the show.

 Wish to take some crafts as souvenirs?
-Bookmark them with Kapa stamp, for a reminder of this beautiful luau experience.
+Bookmark them with a Kapa stamp, for a reminder of this beautiful luau experience.

 Another beautiful luau experience at Maui, the Royal Lahaina Luau promises its guests a memorable experience.
 The evening is filled with Hawaiian music performed live, and breathtaking views of the sunset.

 Maui’s longest-running Polynesian luau, the ceremony is inclusive of historical performances told in a story-like manner, alongside the grand fire finale.
 If you wish to take pictures with the dancers post-show, you are more than welcome to do so.
 The food is also truly reflective of the Hawaiian culture.
-From the roast pig made in the in-ground oven to all-you-can-eat buffets, the options of food are unlimited.
+From the roast pig made in the in-ground oven to all-you-can-eat buffets, the options for food are unlimited.
 The Royal Lahaina Luau also hosts the only kids (Keiki) buffet of Maui.